BMS 6060 500 (Glucophage 500 mg)

 Pill imprint BMS 6060 500 has been identified as Glucophage 500 mg.

 Glucophage is used in the treatment of diabetes, type 2; insulin resistance syndrome and belongs to the drug class non-sulfonylureas.
 There is no proven risk in humans during pregnancy.
-Glucophage 500 mg is not subject to the Controlled Substances Act.
+Glucophage 500 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - Generic Name: